till-s/tic-nic/README.md

 and you'll have to manually rebind it (as root):

   1. Look under `/sys/bus/usb/drivers/cdc_ncm`; the tic-nic
      device should be sym-linked from there.
-Remember it's id (let's say it was `1-7:1.2`).
+Remember one of it's ids (there are two interfaces); let's say it was `1-7:1.2`.

   2. Unbind `cdc_ncm`: